youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### generate_service_last_accessed_details

-Generates a report that includes details about when an IAM resource (user, group, role, or policy) was last used in an attempt to access AWS services.
+Generates a report that includes details about when an IAM resource (user, group, role, or policy) was last used in an attempt to access Amazon Web Services services.

 Type annotations for
 `boto3.client("iam").generate_service_last_accessed_details` method.